fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

-called *telodendria*, and at the tip of these branches are minuscule structures called *synaptic terminals* (or simply *synapses*), which are connected to the dendrites or cell bodies of other neurons.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) Biological neurons produce short electrical impulses called *action potentials* (APs, or just *signals*) which travel along the axons and make the synapses release chemical signals called *neurotransmitters*.
+called *telodendria*, and at the tip of these branches are minuscule structures called *synaptic terminals* (or simply *synapses*), which are connected to the dendrites or cell bodies of other neurons.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) Biological neurons produce short electrical impulses called *action potentials* (APs, or just *signals*) which travel along the axons and make the synapses release chemical signals called *neurotransmitters*.
 When a neuron receives a sufficient amount of these